rdiez/packages/net/respondd/README.md

   -p <int>         port number to listen on
   -g <ip6>         multicast group, e.g. ff02::2:1001
-  -i <string>      interface on which the group is joined -d <string>      data provider directory (default: current directory) -h               this help
+  -i <string>      interface on which the group is joined -t <int>         maximum delay seconds before multicast responses
+                   for the last specified multicast interface (default: 0) -d <string>      data provider directory (default: current directory) -h               this help
 ```

 ## Procotol
 Request and response are encoded as byte strings.
 These strings are sent as UDP packets.
-Fragmentation is not supported (except by the IP stack), responses are compressed using the *deflate* algorithm.
+Fragmentation is not supported (except by the IP stack).

-- The request is the the word '`GET`' followed by any number of request name, separated by spaces.
+The request is the word '`GET`' followed by one or more request names like `nodeinfo`, separated by spaces.

-- The response is a compressed JSON document.
-The top level object will contain a property for each
+The response is a JSON document compressed using the *deflate* algorithm (without a gzip header).
+The top-level object will contain a property for each
 requested name, the rest of the structure is determined by the actual data.

-- (Using just a single request name, without '`GET`', as request will return the data uncompressed
+Sending a request with just a single request name, without the '`GET`' prefix, will return the data uncompressed
 and without an enclosing object.
-This kind of request is deprecated.)
+This kind of request is actually deprecated, but it is still used
+by the Gluon built-in web interface, and it is also helpful when manually testing respondd.

 ### Example
 Requesting `nodeinfo` as implemented in the Gluon modules.